realpython/python-guide/docs/dev/env.rst

     autocmd BufWritePost *.py call Pyflakes()
     autocmd BufWritePost *.py call Pep8()

-If you are already using syntastic_ you can enable it to run Pyflakes on write and show errors and warnings in the quickfix window.
+If you are already using syntastic_ you can enable it to run Pyflakes on write, and show errors and warnings in the quickfix window.
 An example configuration to do that which also shows status and warning messages in the statusbar would be::